Ashenguard/FastDataFile/README.md

 }
 ```

-Basic example on how fast databases work, `JSONDataFile` is an example here and `YAMLDataFile` is also the same
+Basic example on how fast datafiles work, `JSONDataFile` is an example here and `YAMLDataFile` is also the same

 ```py
 from FastDataFile import JSONDataFile